 It’s an exquisite city to get lost in.
-The quintessential architecture, the people buzzing about, the feeling of being in one of the most romantic cities in the world.
+The quintessential architecture, the people buzzing about, the feeling of leisurely being in one of the most romantic cities in the world.

 While you should undoubtedly wander around the city on foot, you will at many points during your stay in Paris want to take the metro.

-If you’re in Paris for about a week, I highly recommend getting the Navigo Découverte Pass for it's convenience, ease of use, and the immense joy of feeling like a local.
+If you’re in Paris for about a week, I highly recommend getting the Navigo Pass for it's convenience, ease of use, and the immense joy of feeling like a local.

 It's incredibly easy to use and it will save you immeasurable amount of time getting around so you can spend more of your valuable time in museums, park picnics, and cafes.

 There’s a few things that you must know before you go to Paris and pick up a Navigo Pass yourself.